 Barney has dealt with a wide array of cases defending alleged or actual statutory breaches, including HSWA 1974, PUWER, the PPE legislation, and the various regulations that apply to workplaces, contributing at an early stage in threatened proceedings and in associated negotiations with the HSE.
 He has represented a number of defendants in the printing industry and in heavy industry, both under the “old” regime and also under the more recent sentencing guidelines, recently appearing on behalf of Cammell Laird Shipbuilders to mitigate in the Liverpool Magistrates court.
 His many years at the criminal bar gave him regular exposure to both Magistrates’ and Crown Courts, in which he is also able to deploy the full array of advocacy skills honed in the regulatory work he does elsewhere.

 Barney represents both claimants and defendants at all stages of proceedings and in cases that range from “simple” tripping and slipping cases on the fast track to rather more complex matters on the multitrack.

 Barney is happy to provide CPD lectures to solicitors on all aspects of his practice.

 ICSL, 1998 – 1999

 City University, 1997 – 1998

 Rendcomb College, Cirencester, 1982 – 1987

-Barney is married with three children, lives in Shropshire and his outside interests include sport (especially rugby and cricket), the Welsh Guards, and looking after his chickens and his spaniels.
+Barney is married with three children, lives in Shropshire and his outside interests include sport and games (especially rugby and cricket), the Welsh Guards, and looking after his chickens and his spaniels.